 Dentures are expensive, so you won’t want to jeopardise them by leaving them lying around.
 They can break easily as well if treated without care, so always handle them appropriately and, when not in use, store them away carefully.

-A folded towel should be sued when cleaning them to ensure they can’t fall onto hard ground.
+But for simple care, a folded towel should be sued when cleaning them to ensure they can’t fall onto hard ground.
 Toothpicks and hard brushes are also capable of damaging your dentures, so keep this in mind when cleaning them.

 Make Sure Your Dentures Feel Right